CanonicalLtd/UCWifiConnect/README.md

 When connected to an external AP, the Operational portal is available on the device IP address (assigned by the external AP).
 Open it using IP:8080, enter the portal password, and you may then disconnect with the "Disconnect from Wifi" button.

-You can alos ssh to the device and:
+You can also ssh to the device and:

 * Use `nmcli c` to display connections.
 * Use `nmcli c delete CONNECTION_NAME` to disconnect and delete.
 This puts the device into management mode, bringing up the AP and portal.